valentinsimeonov/so_long/README.md

 DONE 	- check that a P, C, and E exists
 DONE 	- check that there are Walls (1s) surrounding the Map DONE 	- check that there are not any other Characters except P,C,E, 1 and 0;
-3. Initialize MLX, Creating the Window
+DONE 3.
+Initialize MLX, Creating the Window
-		-
-4. Designing and Finding the Images
+DONE 4.
+Designing and Finding the Images
-5. Converting Images to .xml
+DONE 5.
+Converting Images to .xml
-6. Display the Pixel Art on the corresponding Map Coordinates
-7. Mapping the Keys to the Game
+DONE 6.
+Display the Pixel Art on the corresponding Map Coordinates DONE 7.
+Mapping the Keys to the Game
+DONE 8.
+Create the Rules
-8. Free Allocated Memmory
+DONE 9.
+Free Allocated Memmory

+TO DO
+Link Get_next_line through Makefile